Jari Korpisalo

 Jari Korpisalo (born 17 February 1966) is a Finnish former professional ice hockey player.

 Playing career

 He played 575 games in the SM-liiga with Ässät Pori, scoring 213 goals and 231 assists for 444 points, while accumulating 893 penalty minutes.

 Korpisalo competed in the 1993 Men's World Ice Hockey Championships as a member of the Finland men's national ice hockey team.

 Personal life

-Korpisalo's son, Joonas, is a professional goaltender for the Boston Bruins of the National Hockey League (NHL).
+Korpisalo's son, Joonas, is a professional goaltender for the New York Rangers of the National Hockey League (NHL).
 He also has represented Team Finland in several international junior tournaments.